Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Advantages of DNNs with Singularity

 \end{proposition} When comparing the derived rate with Theorem \ref{thm:minimax}, we can find that the wavelet estimator cannot attain the minimax rate when both $\beta > D/2$ and $\alpha > (D-1)$ hold.
-This result describes that wavelets are unable to adapt a higher smoothness of $f^*$ and the boundary of pieces.
+This result describes wavelets cannot adapt a higher smoothness of $f^*$ and the boundary of pieces.

+{\bc Note that the truncation parameter $\tau$ in this estimator depends on unknown data distribution, and it should be chosen in a data-dependent way in practice.
+Even in this case, the same lower bound in Proposition \ref{prop:wavelet} holds by the data-dependent choice, because the current data-independent choice is the optimal choice that minimizes the error.

+\cite{schmidt2017nonparametric} shows that the wavelet estimator is sub-optimal in estimation of composite functions.
+Although our wavelet estimator is identical to that of \cite{schmidt2017nonparametric}, the proof of the non-optimality is different.
+This is because our proof utilizes the difficulty of approximating the singularity of the true function, but the composite function by \cite{schmidt2017nonparametric} has no singularity.
+This argument is similar to Remark \ref{remark:relation_non-optimal}. }